Oofles/ad-attack-defend-workshop/2_enumeration/1_common_enumeration/README.md

 **CONGRATS!
 You have enumerated AD via PowerView!**

-Your instructor will walk through some of the data in the `1.txt` file.
+---

-## Enumerate via SharpHound
+## Extra - Enumerate via SharpHound

 [BloodHound](https://github.com/BloodHoundAD/BloodHound) is one of the most common enumeration tools you will see in attacks such as ransomware campaigns.
 The best description of BloodHound comes directly from the author's via their GitHub repo: